alexmasselot/kibana-plugin-howto-infra/blog/blog.md

 -----------------

-## What did we want to achieve?
+## The purpose of the quest
-The goals was to meet the Kibana 4.3+, and to be able to customize the platform without forking the orignal code branch.
+The goals was to meet the Kibana 4.3+ promise, and to be able to customize the platform without forking the orignal code branch.

-Our **Definition of Done** was:
+Our *Definition of Done* was:

  * we should develop different plugin types: independant widget, formatters, aggregation visualization.
 Hints: at this stage, they don't need to be pretty or particularly meaningful;
  * they should be resizable and offer the classic comfort of the classic Kibana experience;